Entry and Exit

-The Bangladesh government has suspended visas on arrival for all travellers arriving from COVID-19 affected countries.
-Singaporeans may still apply for a visa online at https://www.visa.gov.bd/ and submit the printed copy of the completed application form with the required documents at the Bangladesh High Commission in Singapore.
-Passengers traveling for business to Bangladesh would be required to contact the Bangladesh Investment Development Authority (BIDA) to support the application.
+While visa-on-arrival facilities are available in Bangladesh, it is advisable to apply for a visa to enter Bangladesh prior to arrival.
+Singaporeans may apply for a visa online at https://www.visa.gov.bd/ and submit the printed copy of the completed application form with the required documents at the Bangladesh High Commission in Singapore.
+Passengers traveling to Bangladesh for business would be required to contact the Bangladesh Investment Development Authority (BIDA) to support the application.

 Safety and Security

 Terrorism: The situation in Bangladesh is stable, although there have been sporadic terrorist incidents.
 However, since April 2019, the Bangladesh authorities warned of terror threats in the country.
 Security has been stepped up across Bangladesh.
 In view of the heightened security situation there, Singaporeans travelling to or already in Bangladesh are urged to exercise caution and remain vigilant.

 Demonstrations, hartals, blockades and politically motivated violence: Political demonstrations, nationwide hartals (enforced strikes), blockades and violent clashes occur from time to time.
 Hartals can shut down businesses and disrupt transportation, including in the diplomatic and expatriate areas.
 Avoid all demonstrations, crowded areas and large gatherings, monitor local media closely and follow the advice of local authorities.